Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/rotation3d/getrightangleaxes/_index.md

 ---
 title: getRightAngleAxes
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/rotation3d/getrightangleaxes/
+url: /php-java/aspose.slides/rotation3d/getrightangleaxes/
 ---

-## getRightAngleAxes()  function
+## getRightAngleAxes()  method

  Determines whether the chart axes are at right angles, rather than drawn in perspective.
  In other words it determines whether the chart angles of axes are independent from chart